 The maximum Tuition Grant amount for 2023-2024 is $32,270.

-- The employee must be benefit eligible in a regular faculty or staff position, and must have completed five years of full-time service at Williams.
+- The employee must be in a benefit-eligible faculty or staff position and must have completed five years of benefits-eligible service at Williams.

 - In order for the child to be considered a dependent of the eligible employee, the child must meet the “qualifying child” criteria established by the IRS.
 The tests to determine dependency are explained in the IRS’ instructions for completing Form 1040 U.S. Individual Income Tax Return.
 The College reserves the right to request documentation of a child’s dependency at any time.

-Currently, these grants are not considered taxable income for federal or state purposes.
-However, if there is a change in the tax laws, or a need to restructure the college’s benefit package for any reason, the nature, and applicability of this benefit will be reviewed, and upon approval of the Board of Trustees, may be changed.
-The College cannot, in any case, guarantee the after-tax value of the tuition grants.
+- The Tuition Grant is not considered taxable income for federal or state purposes.
+However, if there is a change in the tax laws, or a need to restructure the college’s benefits package for any reason, the nature and applicability of this benefit will be reviewed and, upon approval of the Board of Trustees, may be changed.
+The College cannot guarantee the after-tax value of the Tuition Grant.

 - Families may apply for financial aid directly to the college or university attended or from any other source.
 The Williams tuition grant may be considered in the calculation of the financial aid award by the institution attended.
 Financial aid methodologies will vary by institution.

 - Please Note: This policy remains subject to change, modification, amendment, or termination at the sole discretion of the college.

 - Human Resources will publish Daily Messages to remind employees of the Tuition Grant program.

 - Employees should complete the Tuition Grant Request Form as soon as the dependent identifies which school they will be attending and has an itemized bill*, which includes the dependent’s name and school ID.
 We require the request form and itemized bill for every semester attended. (*Dependents attending Williams do not need to provide an itemized bill.)